devanshuraj/B-Tree/README.md

 - [X] Structuring the main Function
 - [X] Delete

-## Demo :

-## Default DataBase Schema :

-Our DataBase Schema Will look something like this-

 ## Summary- What is the project all about?

 This project is small version of database system.
 Where we efficiently implement the B+ Tree for fast and efficient access